-- Asset Thresholds: The Bill generally applies the asset-based thresholds to domestic BHCs and FBOs similarly. - FBOs are treated as BHCs for purposes of the EPS requirements, and the increase in asset thresholds for domestic BHCs would apply to FBOs.
-However, the Federal Reserve has interpreted the Dodd-Frank asset threshold to apply to FBOs based on their global assets, rather than U.S. assets, and the Bill appears not to change that approach. - Intermediate Holding Companies of FBOs: In response to criticism from Senator Brown and other opponents of the Bill who claimed that it would provide preferential treatment for large FBOs, Senator Crapo and his Democratic co-sponsors inserted a rule of construction for foreign banks. - Under the rule, nothing in the Bill may be construed to: (1) affect the legal effect of the Federal Reserve's intermediate holding company ("IHC") rules as applied to FBOs with \$100 billion or more of total consolidated assets, or (2) limit the Federal Reserve's authority to require the establishment of an IHC, impose EPS, or tailor regulation of an FBO with \$100 billion or more of total consolidated assets. - The existing IHC asset threshold is \$50 billion in U.S. non-branch assets.
-As written, the Bill would not change that threshold.
-Any revisions to the threshold would need to be made by the Federal Reserve amending its regulations (since the threshold, like the IHC requirement itself, was created by the Federal Reserve and was not a feature of Dodd-Frank).
+- Asset Thresholds: The Act generally applies the asset-based thresholds to domestic BHCs and FBOs similarly.

+• FBOs are treated as BHCs for purposes of the EPS requirements, and the increase in asset thresholds for domestic BHCs applies to FBOs.
+However, the FRB has interpreted the Dodd-Frank asset threshold to apply to FBOs based on their global assets, rather than U.S. assets, and the Act appears not to change that approach.

+- Intermediate Holding Companies of FBOs

+- Under a rule of construction for FBOs, nothing in the Act may be construed to: (1) affect the legal effect of the FRB's intermediate holding company ("IHC") rules as applied to FBOs with \$100 billion or more of total consolidated assets, or (2) limit the FRB's authority to require the establishment of an IHC, impose EPS, or tailor regulation of an FBO with \$100 billion or more of total consolidated assets. - The existing IHC asset threshold is \$50 billion in U.S. non-branch assets.
+Any revisions to the threshold must be made by the FRB amending its regulations (since the threshold, like the IHC requirement itself, was created by the FRB and was not a feature of Dodd-Frank).